 AVE_MARIA

-The Information stealer is the same as that described by Yoroi Lab in a previous attack.
+The Information stealer is the same as that which was described by Yoroi Lab in a previous attack.

 As reported, the privilege escalation used by the malware is an old fashion elevated PkgMgr->DISM Dll hijacking vulnerability for UAC bypass.
 The privilege escalation itself is executed by an additional executable, which is embedded as resource inside the malware.